-Students should consult with the Financial Aid Office and the Office of the University Registrar concerning the effect of withdrawal or change in course load on financial aid or veterans' benefits.
+Students should consult with the Financial Aid Office and the Office of Student Information and Services (Registrar's Office) concerning the effect of withdrawal or change in course load on financial aid or veterans' benefits.
 All charges owed must be paid at the time of withdrawal or dismissal.
 Students receiving financial assistance may be required to return a portion of financial aid proceeds as determined by the date of withdrawal or change in course load.